What Are Construction Contractors?

-Construction contractors, often known as construction managers, plan and supervise a variety of construction projects, such as residential building, commercial construction or public works projects.
+Construction contractors, often known as construction managers, plan and supervise a variety of construction projects, such as residential buildings, commercial construction, or public works projects.
 Along with various other tasks, they may also be responsible for obtaining the proper building permits and licenses for the projects they oversee.
 Many contractors own their own businesses and are self-employed.
-Travel between several work sites might be involved, and this occupation can be fairly stressful due to delays, deadlines and required overtime.
+Travel between several work sites might be involved, and this occupation can be fairly stressful due to delays, deadlines, and required overtime.

 Find schools that offer these popular programs